Prohibited Activities

 Recruitment occurs during the second week of each term.
 In order to participate, students must have achieved sophomore academic standing (9 or more credit hours) and have a minimum 2.50 cumulative GPA.
 Dry Recruitment is defined as any period of time organized by the organization for the recruitment of potential new members, and must be completely alcohol free.
 Alcohol may not be present in any form during recruitment events, even if it is not being served to potential new members.
 This is in effect for the entire recruitment period.
 It is also the expectation that the laws of the State of New York will be followed regarding the legal drinking age at any event outside of recruitment and/or education activities.

-In order to help facilitate a healthy and safe introduction to college life for all Union College first year students, the Fraternity and Sorority community has adopted the “First Year Five” initiative as a standard social events practice for the start of the Fall term of each academic year.
+In order to help facilitate a healthy and safe introduction to college life for all Union College first-year students, the Fraternity and Sorority community has adopted a standard social events practice for the start of the Fall term of each academic year.
 Specifically:

-- First 2 Weeks: Fraternities and Sororities will not host social events with alcohol, on or off campus.
-All houses will be dry.
-This period coincides with the College-established recruitment window and guidelines (See “Dry Recruitment”)
+• Weeks 1 and 2 : Fraternities and sororities will not host social events with alcohol on campus.
+All on-campus houses will be dry.
+This period coincides with the College-established recruitment window and guidelines (See “Dry Recruitment.”)

 Fraternity/Sorority Social Events with Alcohol